magmaconsulting/mutagen-sync-cli-utility/readme.md

 # Mutagen Sync sessions cli utility

-This php utility helps tp manage Mutagen Sync sessions and allow to run some commands on multiple sessions.
+This php utility helps to manage Mutagen Sync sessions and allows to run some commands on multiple sessions.

 ## Install phar command